Stainless steel: Standard finishes

 Standard mill finishes can be applied to flat rolled stainless steel directly by the rollers and by mechanical abrasives.
 Steel is first rolled to size and thickness and then annealed to change the properties of the final material.
 Any oxidation that forms on the surface (mill scale) is removed by pickling, and a passivation layer is created on the surface.
 A final finish can then be applied to achieve the desired aesthetic appearance.
+Mechanical abrasive finishing temporarily disrupts the Cr₂O₃ passive layer; XPS analysis of stainless steel surfaces treated with an impregnated polishing cloth has shown the metal oxide fraction in the outermost 5–10 nm recovers to above pre-treatment levels following cessation of abrasive contact, consistent with passive film self-repair.

 The following designations are used in the U.S. to describe stainless steel finishes by ASTM A480/A480M-18 (DIN):